Jutta Hipp

 Jutta Hipp (February 4, 1925 – April 7, 2003) was a jazz pianist and composer.
 Born in Leipzig during the Weimar Republic, Hipp initially listened to jazz in secret, as it was not approved of by the Nazi authorities.
 After World War II, she became a refugee, often lacking food and other necessities.
 By the early 1950s, she was a touring pianist and soon led her own bands.
 Critic Leonard Feather heard Hipp perform in Germany in 1954, recorded her, and organized her move to the United States the following year.
 Club and festival appearances soon followed, as did album releases.

 For reasons that are unclear, Hipp's last recording was in 1956.
 She started working in a clothing factory, and ultimately cut herself off from the music world.
 She remained in the United States, and worked for the clothing company for 35 years.

 Early life

 Hipp was born on February 4, 1925, in Leipzig in the Weimar Republic.
 Her family was middle class, with a Protestant background.
 She began playing the piano at the age of nine and studied painting in Germany.
 Jazz was disapproved of by the Nazi regime, but Hipp listened to it during "clandestine gatherings in friends' homes and [...] during bombing raids.
 Instead of joining her parents and brother in the basement shelter [...] she hunkered down in front of the radio transcribing jazz tunes played on forbidden radio stations."
-She studied at the Leipzig Academy of Graphic Arts before moving as a refugee to the western zones of Germany in 1946 after Russia occupied Leipzig.
+She studied at the Leipzig Academy of Graphic Arts before moving as a refugee to the western zones of Germany in 1946 after the Soviets occupied Leipzig.